havardob/personal-site/writing/posts/my-css-reset.md

 }
 ```

 That's it, that's my go-to CSS resets.
-I always write more resets throughout a project (like `ul {list-style: none}`), but not on a global level like this.
+I always write more resets throughout a project (like `ul.some-class-name {list-style: none}`), but not on a global level like the ones above.